j-hsiao/argparse/readme.md

   is a toggle flag.
 That is to say, every time the flag is encountered, the value of the argument is flipped.

+To help remember which is which, 0 is a circle so the bool will cycle between true/false with each successive flag.
+1 is more like a line/arrow so it increments with each flag.

 `name`: The name of the argument.
 If it starts with the prefix char, it is a flag.
 Otherwise, it is a positional argument.
 In the case of the initializer list, the 1st string is the flag and the rest are